Skip to main content

 We'd like to encourage other people in the historic Arbury district to study local history - we think it's good for the community, but they need historical facts, not concocted-for-Council's-convenience electoral wards, strangely named 'estates', and late 1970s road expansions and redirections.

-We think 'Arbury & King's Hedges' is a ridiculous name (even North Cambridge is better), it artificially divides the estate, has no historical bearing on the land north of Arbury Road, and undermines interest in what is a genuinely fascinating tract of history - stretching back to the Iron Age at least.
+We think 'Arbury & King's Hedges' is a misleading name (even North Cambridge is better), it artificially divides the estate, has no historical bearing on the land north of Arbury Road, and undermines interest in what is a genuinely fascinating tract of history - stretching back to the Iron Age at least.
 The Arbury name unites us as modern people living in an area that has been occupied for over two thousand years, from the ancients of Arbury Camp to the Romans to the 19th Century farms and on up to date.
 King's Hedges is a modern and highly divisive red herring.

 Arbury it is to us.
 Always.
-Perhaps people living in the parts of East Chesterton now falling into the 'King's Hedges Ward' might also prefer their more historically relevant area name.
+Perhaps people living in the parts of East Chesterton now falling into the 'King's Hedges Ward' might also prefer their more historically relevant area name?

 You can read more on this subject in our articles here and here.